zanuka/leaderport-core-ui/README.md

 ![VueValkyrie](images/ValkyrieSoarsWithLights.jpg)

-VueValkyrie is an open-source, real-time leaderboard system built with [Vue.js](https://vuejs.org/) and [Valkey](https://valkey.io) (AWS's Redis fork).
+VueValkyrie is an open-source, real-time leaderboard system built with [Vue.js](https://vuejs.org/), [Valkey](https://valkey.io), and [Go](https://golang.org/).
 It will be designed primarily for games and competitive applications.
 By leveraging Valkey's in-memory data storage and high-speed operations, VueValkyrie enables instant updates and retrieval of leaderboard data, making it ideal for applications requiring real-time ranking and score tracking across millions of users.

 ## Project Roadmap